-Frustrated because your toddler suddenly won’t sleep, even when she had once been a great sleeper?
-Learn how to respond when your child is crying at bedtime!
+Frustrated because your toddler suddenly won’t sleep, even when he had once been a great sleeper?
+Learn how to respond when your child is crying at bedtime.

 My toddler had always been a pretty good sleeper and, like his brothers, would fall asleep within minutes of tucking him in.
 He rarely woke up in the middle of the night, and if he did, calming him down and putting him back to sleep was easy.

 Except there was a stage when, for several weeks, bedtime was dreadful.
 He’d resist going to sleep, screaming forever before finally collapsing in exhaustion.